kuanglab/GT-COPR/README.md

 - **update_graphReg.m**: compute the derivatives of the second objective which involves graph regularization
 - **toy.m**: a drive file to demo GT-COPR on a random dataset

-Note: the tensor framework of GT-COPR implementation is based on [MATLAB Tensor Toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/), please install/download it first.
+Note: the tensor framework of our GT-COPR implementation is based on [MATLAB Tensor Toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/), please install/download it first.

 ## References